Transatel/cleanflux/README.md

 ### Metrics

 Cleanflux can produce metrics in [Datadog StatsD format](https://docs.datadoghq.com/developers/dogstatsd/?tab=python) using the [datadog](https://datadogpy.readthedocs.io/en/latest/) python module.
-This derived allows meta-data (_"tags"_) to be transmitted alongside the values.
+This derived protocol allows meta-data (_"tags"_) to be transmitted alongside the values.

 To enable the collection of those metrics put this in config.yml: